 The July 2015 issue of the journal Health Affairs, supported by the California Health Care Foundation, explores the evolution of Medicaid from a program for vulnerable and underserved patients to the insurer for many middle-class workers and their families.
 As the program has changed, so too have the benefits and populations it covers.

-Five articles that examine issues pertinent to California are available at no charge through the links below to the Health Affairs site:
+Five articles that examine issues pertinent to California are available with a subscription through the links below to the Health Affairs site:

 Health Affairs' July 8 release in Washington, DC, featured some of the authors and panels covering primary care, complex populations, and payment and coverage.
 See a recap of the briefing.